Jane Harrison (playwright): Blakvelvet

 Blakvelvet won the 2006 Theatrelab Indigenous Award.

 Novels and short stories

+The Visitors

+The narrative arc presented in Harrison's play The Visitors is reconceptualized as a literary novel, also called The Visitors, published by HarperCollins in 2023.
+The novel was named Debut Fiction book of the year in the 2024 Indie Book Awards.

 Becoming Kirrali Lewis

 Harrison's novel, Becoming Kirrali Lewis, won the State Library of Queensland 2014 black&write!
 Indigenous Writing Fellowship, was shortlisted in the Prime Minister's Literary Awards 2016, and was Highly Commended in the Victorian Premier's Literary Awards 2016.
 Becoming Kirrali Lewis is a coming-of-age teen fiction novel about the search by Stolen Generations member Kirrali Lewis for her biological parents, which turns stereotypes on their heads.
 Becoming Kirrali Lewis was published by Magabala Books in 2015.

 Born, Still

 Short story, Born, Still, was published by the State Library of Queensland in Writing Black: New Indigenous Writing from Australia, launched in May 2014, and in the anthology Flock published by University of Queensland Press in 2021.
 Born, Still is a gentle reflection on the death of a daughter before birth.

-Born, Still was subsequently re-worked as a play, premiered at the Melbourne Writers Festival in 2018.
+Born, Still was subsequently re-worked as a play, workshopped at the National Play Conference in 2018 with a reading at the Melbourne Writers Festival also in 2018.